Ritiri e consegne dei corrieri: come funzionano davvero (e cosa fare se il pacco arriva danneggiato)

 🚨 IF THE PACKAGE ARRIVES DAMAGED: WHAT YOU MUST DO (STEP-BY-STEP)

-When a package arrives dented, punctured, wet, or visibly crushed, it's not enough to "just accept it."
-To protect yourself (and allow for potential refunds/assistance), follow these rules:
+When a package arrives dented, punctured, wet, or visibly crushed, it's not enough to simply "accept it."
+To protect yourself (and allow for eventual refund/assistance), follow these rules:

 1) First of all: check the packaging in front of the courier